Fiedzia/dbfish/README.md

 TODO:

- * more sources (SQLite, CSV, PostgreSQL, BigQuery, maybe JSON/Solr/ES)
+ * more sources (CSV, BigQuery, maybe JSON/Solr/ES/MongoDB)
  * more destinations (HDF5)
  * support a bit more MySQL and PostgreSQL features (few types were ommited)
  * helpful error messages
  * kill all .unwrap()
  * debug source/destination
  * tests
- * config file for storing database credentials
  * compress to zip/tgz (useful for csv/text/html)
  * performance (not a priority, but nice to have)
+ * jump to database shell
+ * have a concept of source providers to integrate with frameworks

 Design principles: